Connect with us

 In March, the U.S. Court of Appeals in a 3-0 decision absolved these companies from wrongdoing, concluding they could not be held liable, despite their links to child labor.

-During that time, ABC News reported on the decision, stating that, “they did not have anything more than an ‘ordinary buyer-seller transaction’ with suppliers in the DRC,” alluding to the companies possibly being unaware of the situation.
+During that time, ABC News reported on the decision, quoting the Court of Appeals final opinion, where it was argued that, “they did not have anything more than an ‘ordinary buyer-seller transaction’ with suppliers in the DRC,” alluding to the companies possibly being unaware of the situation.

 Nevertheless, child labor in the DRC’s mineral extraction process has been a known fact for years, with a 2021 report by the Wilson Center being among many to call attention to the issue over a year before the charges were filed.